-Localisation goes way beyond the translation of content.
-It is about understanding the culture behind the art of translation to make it look and sound more native to your target audience.
-As such, if you’re planning on expanding your business to the Japanese market, it’s important to employ the right language.
+Localisation goes beyond the mere translation of content.
+It’s about understanding the culture behind the specific language to make it look and sound more native to your target audience.
+So, if you’re planning on expanding your business to the Japanese market, it’s important to employ the right language.
 You want the language to sound as natural as possible to the locals, but you also want to avoid mistakenly offending anyone.
 Therefore, only qualified and experienced Japanese translators can deliver the right and appropriate content when translating to Japanese.

 If you’re looking for anything else than Japanese translations then we will surely have you covered.
 We provide more than 95 language solutions from our network of more than 10.000 qualified translators.
 So whether you’re looking for English, Spanish or Chinese translation we will make sure to find the right translator for your project.

 - Chinese Traditional

 - English UK